-A fine and rare pair of English Regency period torchères/ stands/ candle stands, in the manner of Thomas Hope, circa 1810.
+A fine and rare pair of English Regency period torchères, or stands, or candle stands, in the manner of Thomas Hope.

 Both raised on tapering simulated-bronze column supports with circular tops and fluted gilt collars, on a concave-sided triform base with winged panther mask monopodia.
 The base of the columns issuing from spreading, gilded carved lotus.

 These antique torcheres might also be referred to as columns, ornamental stands, candle sticks, or candelabra.

 H 125.5 cm (49 1/2″)

 D 50.5 cm (20″).

 ‘Thomas Hope – Regency Designer’ ed.
 David Watkin & Philip Hewat-Jaboor, Yale University Press, New Haven and London (2008).